ferdinh/python-scripts/README.md

 * Text File Palindrome Checker
 * Simple Calculator (Addition, Subtraction, Multiplication, Division)

+# Requirements
+This project requires a minimum version of python 3.6.

+## Dependencies
+* pytest

+You can install all the dependencies by running `pip install -r requirements.txt`.

 # Testing

 This project uses __pytest__ as the testing framework.